 What can you use a home equity loan for?

-There are no restrictions on how you can leverage your home equity loan funds.
+There are no restrictions on leveraging your home equity loan funds.
 You can finance various goals, such as:

 - Renovating your home